axetroy/sso/README.md

-## An cli tool to share your file, only one download
+## An cli tool to share your file

 ![License](https://img.shields.io/badge/license-Apache-green.svg)

+once the file been download, will close server automatically

 ## Usage